stroebeljc/EightyOne/Release Files/ZXpand readme.txt

-ZXpand Support
+ZXpand+ Support

 In real life this add-on for the ZX81 provides 32K of RAM, ZON-X compatible AY sound, and SD card reading support, controlled through a patched ROM.
-In EightyOne you can enable this board form the hardware menu by checking the ZXpand option.
-Ensure that wrx hires and zon-x sound are also enabled.
+In EightyOne you can enable this board from the Hardware dialog by checking the ZXpand+ option.

 Files placed in the folder 'ZXpand_SD_Card' are treated as a virtual SD card.